 4 – Hotels for families

-5 – Kid-friendly restaurant
+5 – Kids-friendly restaurants

 - Red meat lovers should check out Brunelli’s Steakhouse, where good products and good cooking meet.
 Hailed by its clients, this high-quality restaurant offers a widely varied menu.
 There, you can have delicious hamburgers, large USA Black Angus steaks, succulent ribs, and much more.
-Burnelli’s speciality lies in the process they use to cook their meats.
-Thanks to its speciality Southbend oven, the temperature is cooked at a temperature of 800°, which heightens its authentic taste and keeps it tender and juicy inside.
+Burnelli’s speciality lies in the process on how they cook their meats.
+Thanks to its speciality Southbend oven, the temperature is cooked at a temperature of 800°C, which heightens its authentic taste and keeps it tender and juicy inside.
 Useful information: Calle Bencomo, 50, 38400 Puerto de la Cruz, Santa Cruz de Tenerife. +34 922 06 26 00.
 See the menu.
 Location.

 - M.B is the gastronomic restaurant by prestigious chef Martín Berasategui.
 This two-star establishment located in The Ritz-Carlton Abama perfectly blends quality, service, and originality.
 Inspired by Basque cuisine while also offering international dishes, the menu at M.B highlights Spanish flavours.
 A great dining experience for gourmands of all ages.
 Useful information: Carretera General del Sur, TF-47, km 9, 38687 Guia de Isora Tenerife, Santa Cruz de Tenerife. +34 922 12 60 00.
 See the menu.
 Location.